MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-customer-information.md

 ## Migrate to Commerce version 10.0.29 or later

-The steps described in this section are required if you are using Commerce version 10.0.28 or earlier and are migrating to version 10.0.29 or later.
-You must follow the steps below to correctly update your Commerce environment.
+The steps described in this section are required if you're using Commerce version 10.0.28 or earlier and are migrating to version 10.0.29 or later.
+You must follow these steps to correctly update your Commerce environment.

 1. Update Commerce headquarters.
-1. Enable [Poland-specific features](#enable-the-customer-information-management-feature-for-poland) in the **Feature management** workspace and distribute the changes to channels.
+1. Enable [Poland-specific features](#enable-the-customer-information-management-feature-for-poland) in the **Feature management** workspace, and distribute the changes to channels.
-1. Update Commerce runtime, Cloud POS, and Modern POS, and exclude the following legacy Poland-specific extensions:
+1. Update CRT, Cloud POS, and Modern POS, and exclude the following legacy Poland-specific extensions:

-    1. Commerce runtime extensions in the **commerceruntime.ext.config** and **CommerceRuntime.MPOSOffline.Ext.config** files:
+    1. In the **commerceruntime.ext.config** and **CommerceRuntime.MPOSOffline.Ext.config** files, exclude the **Microsoft.Dynamics.Commerce.Runtime.TaxRegistrationIdPoland** CRT extension.
-        - Microsoft.Dynamics.Commerce.Runtime.TaxRegistrationIdPoland
-    1. POS extensions in the **extensions.json** file:
+    1. In the **extensions.json** file, exclude the **Microsoft/TaxRegistrationId.PL** POS extension.
-        - Microsoft/TaxRegistrationId.PL

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]